 Examine risk factors facing multinational firms and the mitigation options available.
 How to identify the most common types of risk from analyzing a firm’s public financial documents, income statements, and balance statements will be explored.
 Study how to develop a risk management strategy relevant to the objectives of the firm.

-As an optional last course and for an additional fee of $2,400, you have the opportunity to apply academic theory and gain practical experience in a variety of businesses and industries for up to three months.
-A research project provides additional training.
+As an optional last course and for an additional fee of $2,900, you have the opportunity to apply academic theory and gain practical experience in a variety of businesses and industries for 10 weeks.
 Also included in the internship is the Résumé Writing and Interviewing Skills workshop.